fedora-python/portingguide/source/exceptions.rst

     e.__traceback__ = some_traceback
     raise e

 Python 2.6 allows the first variant.
-For the second, reraising an exception, the :ref:`six` library includes a convenience wrapper that works in both versions::
+For the second, re-raising an exception, the :ref:`six` library includes a convenience wrapper that works in both versions::